How to Make Money With AI: Connect Your AI Workflows to SellerShorts (Step-by-Step Guide)

 SellerShorts uses a 7-step wizard:

-Each step has a dedicated guide in our seller docs-start with Basics to set your AI Tool's name, pitch, and category.
+Each step has a dedicated guide in our documentation.
+Start with Basics to set your AI Tool's name, pitch, and category.
 If you have several ideas, you can use bulk upload to create multiple drafts, then complete each one in the wizard.

 SellerShorts lets you control how buyers pay and how often they can run your AI Tool.